Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Upper bound for the maximum

 see e.g. \cite[Corollary 19.7]{Kal2021}.
 We now split the proof into three steps.

 \textit{Step 1.} We first prove that an extremal particle needs to have a large radial coordinate on $[t/2,t]$, more precisely: for any $a \geq 0$, for $t$ large enough,

 As in the statement of the lemma, the constant $c$ throughout the proof does not depend on $a$, but the threshold involved in the ``$t$ large enough'' statement can.
-By the many--to--one lemma (Lemma \ref{lem:many_to_one}) with the crude bound $b(\theta_s) \leq 1$, we can bound the probability in \eqref{eq:angle_step1} by
+By the many-to-one lemma (Lemma \ref{lem:many_to_one}) with the crude bound $b(\theta_s) \leq 1$, we can bound the probability in \eqref{eq:angle_step1} by

 using Markov property at the stopping time $T_0 \coloneqq \inf \{ s \geq t/2 : R_s \leq \sqrt{2}t/4 \}$ and setting $\phi(s) \coloneqq \P_{\sqrt{2}t/4}(R_{t-s} \geq m(t)-a)$ for $s\in [t/2,t)$, where $(R_q)_{q \geq 0}$ starts from $\sqrt{2}t/4$ at time 0 under $\P_{\sqrt{2}t/4}$.
 Using the upper bound \eqref{eq:density_Bessel_UB}, we get, for $t$ large enough and uniformly in $s\in [t/2,t)$,